Best TVs for sound

 TV sound quality varies wildly, and modern flatscreen TVs have a poor reputation when judged against their boxy CRT predecessors.
 But recent years have seen some TVs deliver quality sound despite their ultra-thin profile.
 That said, poor-sounding TVs are still easy to find – here are some of the worst we’ve seen in the Which? test lab.

 Should I buy a sound bar or surround sound system?

 If your TV sounds great on its own, is there really any point splashing out on a surround sound system, too?
-Logic tells us that a sound bar – something specifically designed for sound – should sound better than a TV, which has many other functions.
+A sound bar – something specifically designed for the best audio– should sound better than a TV, which has many other functions.
 But that isn’t always the case.

 We found that a TV rated five stars for sound quality will actually sound worse when hooked up to a one-star sound bar.
 But if you’re looking to take your TV experience to the next level, the best sound bars will always improve TV sound quality.

 We asked our listening panel to score each five-star product out of 10, using the same tracks on each, and the results were surprising.

 - Five-star home cinema system - 5.3 out of 10

 - Five-star sound bar - 5.7 out of 10